About Albin

 "Nobody told me whether I'd ever squat heavy again.
 Or dance at a wedding.
 Or whether the ache I felt was normal — or a sign I was falling apart."

 I pieced it together myself over years.
-Today, I've squatted 315lbs at 150lbs bodyweight.
+Today I squat 315lbs at 150lbs bodyweight.
 I run.
 I dance.
 I play.
-But my knee still reminds me what happened — stiffness on long flights, crepitus on cold mornings, positions I still can't sit in comfortably.
+But my knee still reminds me what happened — stiffness on long flights, crepitus on cold mornings, a position I still can't sit in comfortably.
 That's not failure.
 That's the honest reality of a complex injury managed without the right guidance at the right time.

 That experience is why I became the clinician I am.
 I specialize in exactly the cases that fall through the cracks — complex knee and hip reconstructions, athletes stuck in the plateau nobody warned them about, people who were cleared on paper but never cleared in their own head.

 I'm the Complex Knee Program Director and Orthopedic Residency Coordinator at Midwest Orthopaedics at Rush — one of the top academic orthopaedic centers in the country.
-As a U.S. Soccer Federation Preferred Provider, I work with athletes from recreational to elite, using objective measurement systems, evidence-based return-to-sport protocols, and the kind of honest conversations I wish someone had with me.
+I use objective measurement systems, evidence-based return-to-sport protocols, and the kind of honest conversations I wish someone had with me.

 If you're stuck, undertested, or just not sure what your body can actually handle — that's exactly where I do my best work.